Using 5 Conversations to help embed corporate values

 Ferring’s Leadership Principles are:

 They started with a masterclass for the senior leadership team who were then tasked to start using 5 Conversations with their direct reports.
-5 Conversations was introduced to the Management Team in a half-day workshop a few months later and the leadership team gave them each a copy of the 5 Conversations book to read.
+5 Conversations was introduced to the management team in a half-day workshop a few months later and the leadership team gave them each a copy of the 5 Conversations book to read.

-The day kicked off with a presentation from Leadership Principles employee ambassadors and was then followed by their site director, Esteban Uriarte, who introduced 5 Conversations.
+5 Conversations was then introduced to the rest of the site as part of the Leadership Principles event, a big team-building day for 320 employees facilitated by managers who had been through the earlier workshop.
+It kicked off with a presentation from Leadership Principles ambassadors, followed by the site director who introduced 5 Conversations.
 Conversation 1 (Establishing a trusting relationship) was then used as an icebreaker.

-Each group had facilitators who stayed with them for the whole day as they moved through the different activities.
-Their role was to observe, take notes and participate in the debrief.
+Following this, participants were split into mixed teams for three different hour-long workshops on key themes chosen from findings in Ferring’s employee engagement survey - Trust, Communication and Who Does What.
+Each group had facilitators who stayed with them as they moved through the different activities, to observe, take notes and participate in the debrief.
 The facilitators were given a guide with questions for each workshop linked to emotions and behaviours that would help them facilitate the debriefs.

 The organisers also created a booklet for participants which accompanied the day and gave them the opportunity to take notes for three reflective questions to go through after each workshop.
 The booklet also prompted them to track their emotions throughout the day.
-It was stressed that this booklet was confidential to the participant so that they could be completely honest about themselves.
+It was stressed that this was confidential to the participant so that they could be completely honest about themselves.

-The day was then wrapped up with Conversation 3 – showing genuine appreciation.
+The day was then wrapped up with Conversation 3 (Showing genuine appreciation).